It’s time to decide the best 12 person tent. Are you ready?

 Our favorite 12 person tent we reviewed was the Eureka!
-Copper Canyon LX.
+Copper Canyon LX 8 / 12 person tent.
 It’s a durable and protective cabin-style tent that is spacious enough for plenty of campers.
-Plus, tall campers need not worry about hitting their heads in this tent thanks to the MASSIVE seven foot ceilling.
+Plus, tall campers need not worry about hitting their heads in this tent thanks to the MASSIVE seven foot ceiling.

 the best value for money?

-If you’re looking for a tent that will give you the most bang for your buck, we thought the Eureka offered fantastic value for money that should leave you more than satisfied.
+If you’re looking for a tent that will give you the most bang for your buck, we thought the Eureka 8 / 12 person tent offered fantastic value for money that should leave you more than satisfied.

-The other tent that impressed us when it came to finances was the TETON Sierra.
+The other tent that impressed us when it came to finances was the TETON Sierra 12 person tent.
 Although the price tag on this tent is a little steep, canvas tents are super tough and durable meaning you will get DECADES of use out of this tent.
 It’s well worth the cost if you can afford it.